 Second, she had exceptional energy, and her position as a warrior and an anti-colonialist is an excellent example of African women’s dedication to self-reliance and survival values.

 Nzinga, one of the most influential and powerful African queens in history, was able to maintain peace until her death in 1663 at about 81.
 She died a Catholic, and the missionary advisors she had cherished in the last eight years of her life surrounded her deathbed.

-In 960 B.C., the nation that is now called Ethiopia came back upon the center of the stage of history.
+In 960 B.C., the nation that is now called Ethiopia came back to the centre of the stage of history.
 Ethiopia was then represented by a queen, who in some books is referred to as Makeda.
 She is better known to the world as the Queen of Sheba.